Skip to content

 8. Compare Fees Before You Move

 Before rolling over, compare the total cost of your current account with the projected cost of a Gold IRA.
 If your current 401(k) charges 0.5% in management fees and the Gold IRA will cost 3% to 10% in first-year fees (including the dealer markup), the math needs to make sense for your investment thesis.
-Use our fee guide to estimate total costs.
+Use our fee breakdown to estimate total costs.

 9. Select Your Custodian

 A Gold IRA requires a self-directed IRA custodian — not all custodians handle physical metals.
 Choose a custodian before initiating the rollover, because the receiving custodian information is needed on the transfer paperwork.
-Research custodians through our fee comparison and 401(k) rollover guide to understand what to look for.
+Research custodians through our fee comparison and 401(k) rollover article to understand what to look for.

 10. Gather Your Documentation